aryanrana-dev/Spotify-Clone/README.md

 Features

-Responsive Design: The layout adapts seamlessly to different screen sizes, ensuring a smooth user experience on both desktop and mobile devices.
+"Responsive Design: The layout adapts seamlessly to different screen sizes, ensuring a smooth user experience on both desktop and mobile devices."

-Navigation Bar: A user-friendly navigation bar for easy access to playlists, albums, and other sections.
+"Navigation Bar: A user-friendly navigation bar for easy access to playlists, albums, and other sections."

-Hover Effects: Interactive hover effects on buttons and song titles to enhance user engagement.
+"Hover Effects: Interactive hover effects on buttons and song titles to enhance user engagement."

-Basic Styling: Utilizes modern CSS techniques for styling.
+"Basic Styling: Utilizes modern CSS techniques for styling."

 Technologies Used

-HTML: Structure of the web pages.
+"HTML: Structure of the web pages."

-CSS: Styling and layout of the application.
+"CSS: Styling and layout of the application."

 Getting Started